 - Red wine burns calories through a process called thermogenesis.
-It raises the body temperature causing the body to burn calories for creating heat.
-It also curbs appetite preventing overeating.
+It raises the body temperature, causing the body to burn calories for creating heat.
+It also curbs appetite and prevents overeating.

-- Resveratrol, an antioxidant found in the skin of grapes prevent clotting of blood and lowers down cholesterol.
-Researchers have found out that women who drink moderate amounts of red wine are less likely to gain weight in their middle age.
+- Resveratrol, an antioxidant found in the skin of grapes, prevents clotting of blood and lowers the cholesterol levels.
+Researchers have found that women who drink moderate amounts of red wine are less likely to gain weight in their middle age.

 - Eating half a grapefruit before every meal may help you lose up to 1 pound a week.
 A compound found in grapefruit lowers insulin.
 Thus, it leads to weight loss.

-- It contains a high amount of water which keeps you full for longer time.
+- It contains a high amount of water that keeps you full for longer time.
 Grapefruit is high in fiber and very low in calories.

-- Almonds are rich in healthy fats which may help you to slim down.
+- Almonds are rich in healthy fats that may help you slim down.
 Chewing a handful of almonds daily causes a greater release of fat.
 As a result, it triggers hormones that curb hunger.

 - Swap your evening snack with a handful of almonds to notice the difference.
-Not only are almonds good for the hair and skin but are also rich in magnesium and vitamin B2, which calm nerves and combat stress.
+Almonds are not only good for the hair and skin but they are also rich in magnesium and vitamin B2, which calm nerves and combat stress.

 13. Green Tea